NicolasFlamel1/MWC-Wallet-Browser-Extension/README.md

 cd "../Firefox" && "./build.sh"
 cd "../Safari" && "./build.sh"
 ```
 This will create the Chrome extension, `MWC-Wallet-Browser-Extension-master/MWC Wallet Chrome Extension.zip`, create the Firefox extension, `MWC-Wallet-Browser-Extension-master/MWC Wallet Firefox Extension.xpi`, and prepare the Safari extension to be compiled.
-You can finish building the Safari extension by using Xcode to compile the `MWC-Wallet-Browser-Extension-master/Safari/MWC Wallet Extension.xcodeproj` project.
+You can finish building the Safari extension by using Xcode to compile the `MWC-Wallet-Browser-Extension-master/Safari/MWC Wallet Browser Extension.xcodeproj` project.

 ### API
 This extension injects a `MwcWallet` object into every site which allows those sites to interact with this extension.
 That object provides the following APIs.